 So in order to make sense, if you think of these strong strategies across the organization, in spite of business lines and across the world, you have to ask; how do we bring them together?
 So we needed a strong employment brand platform which includes our value proposition and our creative expression.
 This is particularly difficult in a large matrix organization like ours, so we’re going through constant transformation.

 I’m actually really proud of the focus we give on humanity.
 Our core message is, “We believe in people and the power of their dreams.
 It begins with yours.”
 And our line is, “Build new futures for you, for our clients and your communities.”

 So that’s our proposal.
 Just join us to build that new future that is gonna be better for all, but it starts with you.
 Then we have key pillars to demonstrate how we make that happen.
 This is especially important because it moves your teams from thinking only marketing and communication towards into saying, “Am I delivering the experience that is gonna help me retain this talent?” and that connects to what recruitment say, which is “I’m promising to deliver this when you join us.”

 This platform is very sharp in saying, “What is the kind of talent that we need for the future?
-What is the kind of talent that is gonna take this organisation into the future?”
-So the platform is gonna bring out very pointed personas that we are gonna target and you can opt in to be one of them or opt in to develop into be one of them, personas such as a partner, a leader, a maker, an optimist, and we have clear descriptions of them.
-So I guess this is very important to even the operations of the organisation before you go out and story-tell.
+What is the kind of talent that is gonna take this organization into the future?”
+So the platform is gonna bring out very pointed personas that we are gonna target and you can opt-in to be one of them or opt-in to develop into being one of them, personas such as a partner, a leader, a maker, an optimist, and we have clear descriptions of them.
+So I guess this is very important to even the operations of the organization before you go out and story-tell.

 Do you get the same answers from all suppliers?